pamapa/callblocker/README.md

 - supports VoIP systems and analog modems
 - automatically blocks unwanted incoming calls
 - logging of all incoming calls, including caller name lookups
-- import your addressbook as whitelist or blacklist
+- import your addressbook as allowlist or blocklist
 - different kind of blocking modes
   - logging only
-  - number blocking using blacklists only
+  - number blocking using blocklists only
-  - number blocking using blacklists and avoid blocking, if number is in whitelist
+  - number blocking using blocklists and avoid blocking, if number is in allowlist
-  - number has to be in whitelist, all other numbers are blocked
+  - number has to be in allowlist, all other numbers are blocked
 - different kind of ways to verify incoming calls
-  - user maintained offline blacklist
+  - user maintained offline blocklist
-  - extern maintained offline blacklists (downloaded from the Internet and stored offline)
+  - extern maintained offline blocklists (downloaded from the Internet and stored offline)
   - support of online spam check sites, for spam verification
   - detect anonymous and invalid numbers
   - support range of numbers matching whole areas/regions
 - different kind of ways to get caller name of incoming calls
-  - using whitelists and blacklists as offline lookup for caller name
+  - using allowlists and blocklists as offline lookup for caller name
   - support of online lookup sites, to find out who is calling
 - online request caching
 - nice web interface